A furry hug from man’s best friend can be good for your health.

+The type of support that pets provide can help you get through the rough times.
 When our lives are taken over by the powerful forces of addiction, people often lose their way in life.
 People may make poor choices, make new priorities, and forget to take care of themselves.

+Animals can often bring us back to what matters most.
+They give a feeling of love that nothing else can and they remind people of who they once were.
 Anyone who has a pet at home knows just how important they are.
 They become a part of the family almost instantly.
 They provide unconditional love and devotion and can brighten even the worst day with a single snuggle.

 The early phases of recovery can often be the most difficult.
 As your body and mind adjust to a new way of thinking and feeling, a wide range of emotions can occur.
 Feelings of inadequacy, loneliness, deep remorse, depression, and anxiety are all very normal feelings in early recovery.
 You may feel overwhelmed by the new emotions, and not quite understand how to process them.